Are you suffering from overwhelming anxiety or stress?

 - Diet and mental health are increasingly being linked.
 Studies are being done which indicate that inflammation and gut health are strongly correlated with depression and anxiety.
 Cutting back on refined carbs, sugar, and alcohol, plus introducing more fruit and vegetables and balancing your gut health can revolutionize your health.
 I know how tricky it can be to maintain a healthy diet but with the right tips and tricks, you can feed your body exactly what it needs.

 - Control your stress levels through practicing self-care, which has some fantastic benefits.
-Self-care looks different for everyone but may include meditation, hiking, reading, journaling etc. Just make sure your self-care practice is something that allows you to completely switch off.
+Self-care looks different for everyone but may include meditation, hiking, reading, daily journaling etc. Just make sure your self-care practice is something that allows you to completely switch off.

 I know how debilitating panic attacks can be.
 They’re the epitome of awful.
 But I also know that the right techniques and long-term mental healthcare plan can work wonders in getting your anxiety under control.